MaestSi/ONTrack/README.md

 Inputs:
 * \<reads\>: MinION reads in fastq or fasta format
-* \<draft reads\>: MinION reads in fasta format used for creating draft consensus sequence
+* \<draft reads\>: MinION reads in fastq or fasta format used for creating draft consensus sequence, after contaminants removal
 * \<consensus sequence\>: polished consensus sequence in fasta format

 Output (saved in current directory):